-NOTE B-NOTES PAYABLE AND CONVERTIBLE DEBENTURES
+NOTE B - NOTES PAYABLE AND CONVERTIBLE DEBENTURES

-Notes payable at December 31, 2004 and 2003 are as follows:
+Notes payable at December 31, 2003 and 2002 are as follows:

+2003 2002

-10 % convertible note payable, unsecured and due September, 2003; accrued and 2004 2003 unpaid interest due at maturity ; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$.50 per share.
-The company was in violation of the loan covenants. \$2,500 \$2,500 10% convertible notes payable, unsecured and due March, 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$ 1.00 per share.
-The Company is in violation of the loan covenants. -0- 7,500 10% convertible notes payable, unsecured and due March, 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$.50 per share.
+10 % convertible note payable, unsecured and due September, 2003; accrued and unpaid interest due at maturity ; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$.50 per share.
 The Company is in violation of the loan covenants.

+\$ 2,500 \$ 2,500

-25,000 25,000 10% notes payable, unsecured and due March, 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$ 1.00 per share. -0- 10,000 18% note payable, interest payable monthly and due June, 2003; note secured by Company's assets and pledge of 3,265,000 shares of the Company's common stock owned by Company's principal shareholders and officers; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at the lower of \$.15 per share or a price per share equal to 85 % of the average daily bid price over the ten preceding days prior to the date of conversion.
+10 % convertible notes payable, unsecured and due March , 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$ 1.00 per share.
 The Company is in violation of the loan covenants.
+2 500 7 500

+7,500 7,500

-This note was paid off and settled subsequently in January 2004. -0- 195,000 10% Convertible note payable, unsecured and due October 2003; accrued and unpaid interest due at maturity.
-Note holder has the option to convert the unpaid note principal together with accrued and unpaid interest to the Company's common stock at \$.25 per share.
-The Note was redeemed in March, 2004 for a combination of common stock and cash. -0- 75,000 10% convertible note payable, unsecured and due October 2003 ; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at the rate of \$.10 per share.
+10 % convertible notes payable, unsecured and due March , 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$.50 per share.
 The Company is in violation of the loan covenants.

-The note was converted to common stock in June, 2004 -0- 5,000 10% convertible note payable in the original amount of \$1,500,000, and due September, 2006.
-Interest is payable quarterly during the life of the note.
-The note is convertible into the Company's common stock at the lower of a) \$0.72; b) 50% of the average of the three lowest intraday trading prices for the common stock.
-The full principal amount of the secured convertible notes is due upon a default under the terms of the secured convertible notes.
-The note is secured by substantially all of the Company's assets, including the assets of wholly owned subsidiaries and intellectual property.
-As of December 31, 2004 the Note holder has converted \$144,931 of the principal to common stock of the Company.
-1,355,069 Less: current portion 1,382,569 (27,500) 320,000 (320,000) \$1,355,069 \$
+25,000 25,000

+10 % notes payable, unsecured and due March , 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at a rate of \$ 1.00 per share.
+The Company is in violation of the loan covenants.

+10,00 10,000

+18% note payable, interest payable monthly and due June, 2003; note secured by Company's assets and pledge of 3,265,000 shares of the Company's common stock owned by Company's principal shareholders and officers; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at the lower of \$.15 per share or a price per share equal to 85 % of the average daily bid price over the ten preceding days prior to the date of conversion.
+The Company is in violation of the loan covenants.
+This note is paid off and settled subsequently in January 2004.

+195,000 195,000

+10% Convertible note payable , unsecured and due October 2003; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at \$.25 per share.
+The Company is in violation of the loan covenants.

+75,000 75,000

+10% convertible note payable , unsecured and due October 2003 ; accrued and unpaid interest due at maturity; Note holder has the option to convert unpaid note principal together with accrued and unpaid interest to the Company's common stock at the lower of \$.50 per share.
+The Company is in violation of the loan covenants.

+5,000 5,000

+10% Note payable, unsecured, accrued and unpaid.
+Interest and principal payable on demand E 000

+5,000